evomimic/map-narratives/docs/drafts/vital-capital-flows.md

 In the MAP, **Vital Capital** refers to the **core forms of value that sustain and regenerate life** — across human, ecological, social, and technological systems.
 Rather than reducing value to money, MAP enables the flow of diverse capital types through consent-based Promises and Agreements.

 > Vital Capital is the lifeblood of the MAP.
-> It is what moves when Cells make Promises, activate Dances, and join Collective Cells.
+> It is what moves when Cells make Promises, activate Dances, and join Agent Spaces.

 MAP’s capital model draws from the work of:
 - **Context-Based Sustainability (CBS)** (McElroy, 2008)